-An example is defined here as data illustrating an RDA instruction or guidance chapter text, but is not a latent example.
+An example is defined here as data illustrating an RDA instruction or guidance chapter text, but is not a latent example ((i.e., it does not follow "e.g." or "for example").
 A contextual example may include an explanatory note.